-This report does not intend to make recommendations, but rather support the development of community consultation and engagement; inform engagement with mana whenua and ensure that each area's SAP appropriately responds to its local setting.
-It is a first step foundation document upon which more detail and accuracy can be built on and confirmed through consultation.
+It is important to note that this report does not intend to make recommendations, but rather:

+- Support the development of community consultation and engagement - Inform engagement with mana whenua - Ensure that each area's SAP appropriately responds to its local setting.

+Importantly, this report is a first step foundation document upon which more detail and accuracy can be built on and confirmed through consultation.